 When you give them what they want or need, the video doesn’t need to be super creative or highly produced to be effective.

 Every successful marketing initiative starts with a clear goal and a strategy to achieve that goal.
+Video is no different.
+What is the goal of your videos?

 Without a clear goal and a CTA (call to action), your video is just entertainment.
 Every video should have a call to action, leaving little doubt of what you want from the viewer.